wp-plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 1.7 =
+After plugin update: If the new database table won't fixed, try deactivating the plugin and reactivating that one at a time.

 = 1.6 =
 After plugin update: If the new database table won't fixed, try deactivating the plugin and reactivating that one at a time.